GitEliteNovice/DcCam/README.md

 ## Cons
 1. For now it doesn't support all the devices.

-## I Need support from you guys , if you find bugs in this example pklease let me know.
+## I Need support from you guys , if you find bugs in this example please let me know.
 You can also contibute in this project.

 # Basic Usage